 All homeowners must install a back-up safety valve to prevent sewer back-ups.
 Should a homeowner fail to do so, the City will not be responsible for damages caused to the dwelling or its content following flooding due to a sewer back-up.

 When a sewer back-up occurs, the City must first determine its cause.
 The resident is asked to submit his claim within 15 days of the incident and to have the sewer pipe inspected to determine where the blockage of break occurred.
-The resident must deposit a cheque of $125. with the City to cover part of the cost of a video inspection.
-Should the blockage or break be located on the municipal right of way, the cheque will be returned to the resident and the repairs will be made free of charge.
-Should the break or blockage be located on private property, the cheque will be cashed and the homeowner will be responsible for having the repairs carried out.
+Should the blockage or break be located on the municipal right of way, the repairs will be made free of charge.
+Should the break or blockage be located on private property, the homeowner will be responsible for having the repairs carried out.

 Water main break - cleaning - rust